JD557/coffee-tracker/README.md

 # Coffee Tracker

+A simple caffeine tracker app for Android, built with Scala.js.

 ## Setup instructions

 To run the program in a browser you will need to have yarn (or npm) installed.